ecalio07/enron/environment/README.md

 2. **Clone for first time or update local git repository**.
 For docker to mount directory when running image, cloned directory must be inside C:\Users\\{user} directory.<br> Issue command: **git clone https://github.com/ecalio07/enron-paper.git**
 3. Open **Docker Terminal(NOT the Windows Terminal)**, make note docker terminal id.
 Usually it is (192.168.99.100).
 4. Run image to create the container.
 Enter command in terminal:: **docker run -p 8888:8888 -v \<cloned enron-paper directory>\:/home/ds/notebooks ecalio07/ia369z:4.0**<br>
-This command will download(pull) image ecalio07/ia369z:4.0 automaticamente if not available locally.
+This command will automatically download (pull) image ecalio07/ia369z:4.0 from Docker Hub, if image is not available locally.
 After that, it will copy all content from you local cloned project directory into the docker container (/home/ds/notebooks) and run image in the container.<br>
 * Example with **Windows path**: **docker run -p 8888:8888 -v /c/Users/DELL/enron-paper:/home/ds/notebooks ecalio07/ia369z:4.0**
 5. Open browser, and use the terminal id from step 3, to compose the url: **http://192.168.99.100:8888** and paste it.
 6. Navigate to /deliver folder and run the most recent paper cells.